Tomáš Zohorna

-Tomáš Zohorna (born 3 January 1988, in Chotěboř) is a Czech professional ice hockey player.
-He is currently under contract with IK Oskarshamn in the Swedish Hockey League (SHL).
+Tomáš Zohorna (born 3 January 1988) is a Czech professional ice hockey player.
+He is currently under contract with HC Kometa Brno in the Czech Extraliga (ELH).
 He has two brothers, Radim and Hynek.
 They are hockey players too, they used to play for HC Kometa Brno.

 He played major junior hockey in the Quebec Major Junior Hockey League with the Drummondville Voltigeurs.
 Undrafted by a National Hockey League club, he turned professional with HC Pardubice in the Czech Extraliga during the 2007–08 Czech Extraliga season.